-Boston University’s Metropolitan College Programs in Food, Wine & the Arts put you face-to-face with some of the most talented chefs, mixologists, wine experts, and food industry veterans from Boston and beyond.
-A variety of Seminars in Food, Wine & the Arts enable you to experience wine tastings and cooking demonstrations with star chefs, or partake in a variety of ethnic feasts, seminars in the arts, and special events with renowned cookbook authors and culinary experts.
+Boston University’s Metropolitan College Programs in Food & Wine put you face-to-face with some of the most talented chefs, mixologists, wine experts, and food industry veterans from Boston and beyond.
+A variety of Seminars in Food & Wine enable you to experience wine tastings and cooking demonstrations with star chefs, or partake in a variety of special events with renowned cookbook authors and culinary experts.
 We also offer select, hands-on cooking seminars for adults—and Cooking Up Culture events for kids.

 In addition, you’ll find professional certificate programs offering in-depth, hands-on knowledge to prepare you for the high standards and demands of the food profession:

 - The Certificate Program in Culinary Arts is a fourteen-week, hands-on cooking program cofounded by two of the world’s most influential culinary figures, Julia Child and Jacques Pépin.

 - The Cheese Studies Certificate (offered in spring only) is a chance to examine cheese varieties and production with Ihsan Gurdal, a member of the Guilde Internationale des Fromagers.